JADES Dark Horse: demonstrating high-multiplex observations with JWST/NIRSpec dense-shutter spectroscopy in the JADES Origins Field: Redshift catalogue

 After measuring the line fluxes, we identify 535 objects with emission-line detections above $SNR>5$, representing a success rate of 65 percent.
 As a benchmark, we can use the JADES deep pointing in the HUDF (PID 1210), which has similar gratings depth \citep{bunker+2024}, although their configuration also includes G140M and a 3 times longer exposure with the prism.
 For the comparison, we consider only galaxies with grating observations (198 of 253 targets), and take successful redshift measurements as those with redshift flag `A', yielding a success rate of 103/198 or 52 percent \citep{bunker+2024}.
 Of course, being constrained by avoiding prism spectral overlaps (and grating spectral overlaps for primary sources), the \citet{bunker+2024} result resorted to allocate a number of sub-optimal `filler' sources.
 Additional losses come from the fact that PID~1210 used three dithered pointings, resulting in a distribution of integration times between one third, two thirds, and the full exposure time.
 This complication underscores the difficulty of preserving high allocation efficiency in a single MSA configuration -- another advantage of \darkhorse.

 Overall -- comparing just the grating observations -- the \method approach delivers 25~percent higher success rate, and -- crucially -- five times more redshifts.
 This is also true for the high redshift sources: PID 1210 delivered 9, 4, and 1 grating redshifts in the intervals $6\leq z < 7$, $7 \leq z < 8$, and $z\geq 8$, respectively; the \darkhorse survey yields 34, 24 and 6.
+The resulting distribution of spectroscopic redshifts is shown in Fig.~\ref{f.zmag.a}, and spans $2.5 \lesssim z \leq 8.86$.